Aporia raises $5M for its AI observability platform – TechCrunch

 Aporia constantly tracks the statistical behavior of the incoming data and when that drifts too far away from the training set, it will alert its users.

-One thing that makes Aporio unique is that it gives its users an almost IFTTT or Zapier-like graphical tool for setting up the logic of these monitors.
+One thing that makes Aporia unique is that it gives its users an almost IFTTT or Zapier-like graphical tool for setting up the logic of these monitors.
 It comes pre-configured with more than 50 combinations of monitors and provides full visibility in how they work behind the scenes.
 That, in turn, allows businesses to fine-tune the behavior of these monitors for their own specific business case and model.

 Initially, the team thought it could build generic monitoring solutions.
 But the team realized that this wouldn’t only be a very complex undertaking, but that the data scientists who build the models also know exactly how those models should work and what they need from a monitoring solution.